Dinocaridida: Anatomy

 Dinocaridids were bilaterally symmetrical, with a mostly non-mineralized cuticle and a body divided into two major groupings of tagmata (body-sections): head and trunk.
 The head apparently unsegmented and had a pair of specialized frontal appendages just in front of the mouth and eyes.
 The frontal appendages are either lobopodous (soft as in gilled lobopodians) or arthropodized (hardened and segmented as in Radiodonta) and usually paired, but highly fused into a nozzle-like structure in Opabiniidae.
-Based on their preocular position and putative protocerebral origin, the frontal appendages are generally thought to be homologous to the labrum of euarthropods and primary antennae of onychophoran, while subsequent evidence also suggest a deutocerebral origin (homologous to the jaws of onychophora and great appendages/antennae/chelicerae of euarthropods).
+Based on their preocular position and putative protocerebral origin, the frontal appendages are generally thought to be homologous to the labrum of euarthropods and primary antennae of onychophorans, while subsequent evidence also suggests a deutocerebral origin (homologous to the jaws of onychophora and great appendages/antennae/chelicerae of euarthropods).
 The trunk possessed multiple segments, each with its own gill branch and swimming flaps (lobes).
 It is thought that these flaps moved in an up-and-down motion, in order to propel the animal forward in a fashion similar to the cuttlefish.
 In gilled lobopodian genera, the trunk may have borne a lobopodous limb (lobopod) underneath each of the flaps.
 The midgut of dinocaridids had paired digestive glands similar to those of siberiid lobopodians and Cambrian euarthropods.
-The dinocaridid brain is relatively simple than those of a euarthropod (3-segmented), it is thought to be comprised either 1 (only protocerebrum) or 2 cerebral ganglions (protocerebrum and deutocerebrum).
+The dinocaridid brain is relatively simple than those of a euarthropod (three-segmented), it is thought to be composed of either one (only protocerebrum) or two cerebral ganglions (protocerebrum and deutocerebrum).